johnmyleswhite/log4r/README.markdown

 # Introduction
-The log4r package is meant to provide a clean, object-oriented approach to logging in R based roughly on the widely emulated log4j API.
-The example below shows how the logger is used in practice to print output to a log file.
+The log4r package is meant to provide a clean, lightweight object-oriented approach to logging in R based roughly on the widely emulated log4j API.
+The example code below shows how the logger is used in practice to print output to a simple plaintext log file.

-# Building
+# Installation
 At present, this package is not robust enough to be released on CRAN.
 If you would like to use it, please `git clone` this repository and then run the following command from inside the cloned repository:

-    R CMD BUILD .
-    R CMD INSTALL log4r_0.1-1.tar.gz
+    R CMD INSTALL log4r_*.tar.gz

 # Example Code
     # Import the log4r package.